Top 10 Currencies That Are Considered the Strongest in Asia

 Exchange rate: 1 JOD = 1.410 USD

 The official currency of Jordan is the Jordanian dinar, which was put into circulation in 1949.
 Jordan’s economy is based on exports, particularly phosphate mining, agriculture, and tourism.
-The stability of the Jordanian dinar is due to sound economic policies and fiscal discipline.
-It remains one of the most stable currencies in the Middle East.
-Jordan is known for its rich history and UNESCO World Heritage Sites like the ancient city of Petra.
+The Jordanian dinar’s exchange rate is determined by sound economic policies and fiscal discipline.
+Jordan is known for its rich history and UNESCO World Heritage sites like the ancient city of Petra.

 2. Bahraini Dinar (BHD)